-Grade 12 Semester Course
+780 COLLEGE EXPERIENCE A Grade 12 Semester Course

-This course is for seniors who are college bound (including trade school, 2-year, & 4-year colleges).
-Topics may include: completing college/scholarship applications; learning how to write college admission and scholarship essays; education on the FAFSA and the importance of it; writing resumes and completing job applications; preparing for job interviews; college representative visits in class; creating 4-year plans of study in college; AHS alumni sharing their college/professional experiences; local professionals discussing their careers; and preparing for life beyond high school.
+This course is offered in the fall semester for seniors who are college bound (including trade school, 2-year, & 4year colleges).
+Topics may include: completing college applications; learning how to write college admission essays; education on the FAFSA and the importance of it; writing resumes and completing job applications; preparing for job interviews; college representative visits in class; creating 4-year plans of study in college; AHS alumni sharing their college/professional experiences; local professionals discussing their careers; and preparing for life beyond high school.
 Additional topics may be included based on student interest and future plans of college, trade school, workforce, or entering the military.